grapesmoker/cl-geom/README.md

 - Voronoi diagrams
 - visualization (either using OpenGl or Cairo)

-This is a work in progress and not intended for widespread use just yet.
+cl-geom is a work in progress, with all the warts that entails.